LibreCAD/docs/guides/dwg-edit.rst

    fi

 .. note::
-    Ensure with "Trim" is checked and "Radius" is set at "10" in the **Tool Options**.
+    Ensure with "Trim" is checked and "Radius" is set at "10" in the "Tool Options".

     - As prompted in the "Command Line" dock, and on the Status Bar, select the first entity (the bottom horizontal line of the rectangle), and then
-- select the second entity (the left vertical line of the rectangle).
+    - Select the second entity (the left vertical line of the rectangle).
-- Press [Esc] to exit the command.
+    - Press [Esc] or right-click to exit the command.

 The drawing should appear as: